-Please note: patterns on this page are all designed and copyrighted by me, and are intended for use by individuals for personal knitting.
+Please note: patterns on this page are all designed and copyrighted by me, and are intended for use by individuals for personal hand-knitting.
+Some of my patterns can be adapted for machine knitting, but the only one actually written for machine knitting are my instructions for doing a Feather and Fan pattern.
 If you use my patterns for production knitting of goods for sale, please credit me for the pattern.

 All pattern files are in PDF format, so you will need to get the Adobe Acrobat PDF Reader– a free download.
 Due to patterns being downloaded without payment, I have removed them from my Web hosting service.
 I apologize for the inconvenience.
 WHEN PAYMENT IS RECEIVED I WILL EMAIL YOUR PATTERN TO THE EMAIL ADDRESS PROVIDED BY PAYPAL IN YOUR TRANSACTION.